All Episodes

 All righty, in one of the prettiest sounding towns in America, there between, I guess, Chicago and Rockford, Lake in the Hills, Illinois.

-Paul, Mark Davis, in for rush, how you doing, sir.
+Paul, Mark Davis, in for Rush.

 Yeah, good day, Mark.

-Uh, this new immigration policy is going to have countless bureaucrats deciding who stays and who goes.
+This new immigration policy is going to have countless bureaucrats deciding who stays and who goes.

-Others will be driven by ideology, but I also believe a significant number will be driven by greed, which means bribes will take place, etc.
+But I also believe a significant number will be driven by greed, which means bribes will take place, etc.

-I believe this is a really bad idea, and that this should be, as it has been, a job for law enforcement and that those that knew what they're doing in the process.
+I believe this is a really bad idea, and that this should be, as it has been, a job for law enforcement and those that knew what they're doing in the process.

 Yeah, exactly right.